UsoDelduca/feedback-app-php/README.md

 As PHP has been used in several tech tests and is fairly simple to learn, I decided to give it a go

-I had a chance to work with XAMPP suit to get acquainted with it
+I had a chance to work with XAMPP suit to get acquainted with it, and also got a little familiarized with Bootstrap (CSS)